-Scientific name Status Habitat requirements Likelihood of occurrence NC Act EPBC Act GSDA SGIC SDA NS Zieria actites CE CE NL Endemic to Mt Larcom.
+Scientific name Status Habitat requirements Likelihood of occurrence NC Act EPBC Act GSDA SGIC SDA NS Zieria actites CE NL Endemic to Mt Larcom.
 Unlikely to occur Unlikely to occur N/A Flowers, fruit and seed collected from September to May.
-Occurs in open woodland/shrubland in crevices and clefts on exposed outcrops and cliff lines on quartz alunite at approximately 630m asl (DES 2022c). desktop search exte has been historically rent; however, no suitabletudy area.
-Not recorde e habitat was SGIC SDA: The species has been historically recorded with the desktop search extent; however, no suitable habitat was recorded within the study area.
+Occurs in open woodland/shrubland in crevices and clefts on exposed outcrops and cliff lines on quartz alunite at approximately 630m asl (DES 2022c). desktop search exte has been historically rent; however, no suitable study area.
+Not recorde e habitat was SGIC SDA: The species has been historically recorded within the desktop search extent; however, no suitable habitat was recorded within the study area.
 Not recorded during the field survey.
-Threatened bird spec cies Botaurus optilus E E Distribution: In Queensland, the species occurs as far north N/A May occur Unlikely to occur poiciloptilus Australasian bittern as Yeppoon and west to Wyandra.
+Threatened bird spec cies Botaurus poiciloptilus E Е Distribution: In Queensland, the species occurs as far north N/A May occur Unlikely to occur Australasian bittern as Yeppoon and west to Wyandra.
 Habitat: The species occurs mainly in freshwater wetlands and, rarely, in estuaries or tidal wetlands.
 It favours wetlands with tall dense vegetation with shallow water.
-It favours permanent and seasonal freshwater habitats, particularly those dominated by sedges, rushes and reeds SGIC SDA: The species has not been historically recorded within the desktop search extent.
-Suitable habitat, including seasonal wetlands and permanent waterbodies (i.e. billabongs and dams), occur within the study area; however, these habitats are largely dominated by introduced pastural species.
-(TSSC 2019).
-Calidris canutus E E, Mig Distribution: Occurs along the coastlines of Australia Unlikely to occur May occur N/A Red knot (DCCEEW 2022).
+It favours permanent and seasonal freshwater habitats, particularly those dominated by sedges, rushes and reeds (TSSC 2019).
+SGIC SDA: The species has not been historically recorded within the desktop search extent.
+Suitable habitat, including seasonal wetlands and permanent waterbodies (i.e. billabongs and dams), occur within the study area; however, these habitats are largely dominated by introduced pastural species. within the desktop se is identified as poten ne species has not bee earch extent.
+The Lowe tially suitable habitat for s are less often to inha er Gracemere Lagoon or the species; Calidris canutus E E, Mig Distribution: Occurs along the coastlines of Australia Unlikely to occur May occur N/A Red knot (DCCEEW 2022).
 Does not breed in Australia (DCCEEW 2022).
 Migrates from breeding grounds in north-east Siberia to Australia, arriving in August (DCCEEW 2022).
-Habitat: During the non-breeding season, the red knot GSDA: The species has not been historically recorded within the desktop search extent and no suitable habitat occurs within the study area. mainly inhabits intertidal mudflats, sandflats, and sandy beaches of sheltered coasts.
-It sometimes on sandy ocean beaches or shallow pools on exposed rock platforms (DCCEEW 2022). within the desktop se recorded within the salignment is propose cies has not been histo earch extent.
-Although study area, the SGIC S ed to intersect the most re not considered as o tidal habitats were DA pipeline t upper reaches of Calidris ferruginea CE CE, Mig Distribution: Mainly occurs along the coastlines of Australia May occur Likely to occur May occur Curlew sandpiper (DCCEEW 2022).
+Habitat: During the non-breeding season, the red knot mainly inhabits intertidal mudflats, sandflats, and sandy beaches of sheltered coasts.
+It sometimes on sandy ocean beaches or shallow pools on exposed rock platforms (DCCEEW 2022).
+GSDA: The species has not been historically recorded within th desktop search extent and no suitable habitat occurs within the study area. within the desktop so recorded within the salignment is propose cies has not been histo earch extent.
+Although study area, the SGIC S ed to intersect the mos- re not considered as o tidal habitats were SDA pipeline t upper reaches of Calidris ferruginea CE CE, Mig Distribution: Mainly occurs along the coastlines of Australia May occur Likely to occur May occur Curlew sandpiper (DCCEEW 2022).
 They occur in smaller numbers across inland waters in Queensland (DCCEEW 2022).
 Breeds only in Siberia.
 Leaves breeding grounds in July and August.
-May occur GSDA: The species has 34 records within the desktop search extent.
-The GSDA alignment is located immediately adjacent to a modified floodplain, which may provide suitable foraging
+GSDA: The species has 34 records within the desktop seal extent.
+The GSDA alignment is located immediately adjace a modified floodplain, which may provide suitable foraging